All about Dietes Bicolor Plants

-Dietes bicolor is also called as fortnight lily or African iris.
+Dietes bicolor is also called fortnight lily or African iris.
 It has its native roots in South Africa.
-Gardeners in south africa grow these plants in their gardens, backyard, spare areas, and even large indoor premises.
+Gardeners in south Africa grow these plants in their gardens, backyard, spare areas, and even large indoor premises.
 Some decorators use this plant to beautify commercial premises as well.

 Description of Dietes Bicolor Plants

 Typically, the long pale green leaves emerge from the clump base.
 Resembling ancient swords, these leaves grow about 2 – 3 feet tall.
 These narrow light green leaves sometimes have double central veins.
 Like other plants in the iris family, Dietes bicolor plants have symmetrically arranged leaves.

 Generally, the flowers are yellow in color.
 There are some white variants also available in commercial markets.
 They have dark purple or dilute black spots.
 An orange outline or tint surrounds each spot.

 These flowers originate from a capsule.
 Sometimes, these capsules grow heavy.
 In that case, the flower stalks bend down towards earth, as they cannot bear them in upright positions.

 In the final stages, these capsules become dry and split open, dispersing brown seeds.